4d/docs/website/translated_docs/pt/Extensions/develop-components.md

 ![](assets/en/Concepts/pict516563.en.png)

 Once the project methods of the host projects are available to the components, you can execute a host method from inside a component using the `EXECUTE FORMULA` or `EXECUTE METHOD` commands.
-For example:
+Por exemplo:

 ```4d
 // Host Method